joshbegley/nyt-latest/README.md

 `Despite a 3-0 record, Canada is probably still heading for a scary quarterfinal opponent.`\
 https://nytimes.com/athletic/5677056/2024/08/02/paris-olympics-mens-basketball-2024-canada-spain/

-**It’s official: Léon Marchand owns the pool in France after winning his fourth gold medal.**\
+**It’s official: Léon Marchand owns the pool after winning his fourth gold medal.**\
 `After winning the 200 individual medley, Marchand joins Michael Phelps and Mark Spitz as the only male swimmers to win four gold medals at a single Olympics.`\
 https://nytimes.com/2024/08/02/world/olympics/leon-marchand-gold-medals.html